-For RV camping you need a bit more powerful generator.
+For RV camping, you need a bit more powerful generator.
 Champion 3100 is IMHO the best for RV.

-Simple answer – just DON’T!
+Simple answer – DON’T!

 It is also potentially hazardous for your health due to the risk of electrocution.
 In the worst case, it can be fatal.